Law Offices of

 Q. How much does it cost to buy or sell a house?

-A. Generally it costs about $1,100 to buy a house and $1,000 to sell a house or condominium costing $350,000 or less.
+A. Generally it costs about $2,800 to buy a house without a mortgage or from $3,200 if you need a mortgage and $2,600 to sell a house or condominium costing $500,000 or less.
 This does not include the costs, such as title insurance, filing fees, FedEx, canceling mortgages, recording mortgages, and lender or mortgage charges.
-We have represented many hundreds of buyers and sellers and will help negotiate your contract, offer advice on banks and mortgage companies to avoid, work with real estate brokers, house inspectors, and help you through the entire process.
+I have represented many hundreds of buyers and sellers and will help negotiate your contract, offer advice on banks and mortgage companies to avoid, work with real estate brokers, house inspectors, and help you through the entire process.
 Generally, you will deal directly with the mortgage company or bank for your financing.

 Q. What is a Reverse Mortgage and do you handle these?